 Graham Bradley is a professional company director and is currently Non-Executive Chairman of HSBC Bank Australia and EnergyAustralia Holdings.
-He is also on the Boards of The Hongkong and Shanghai Banking Corporation, Virgin Australia International Holdings, GI Dynamics, Ensemble Foundation Limited and Tennis Australia.
+He is also on the Boards of The Hongkong and Shanghai Banking Corporation, Virgin Australia International Holdings, GI Dynamics, Ensemble Foundation Limited, Ensemble Limited and Tennis Australia.
 Graham was appointed a director of GrainCorp as of 1 March 2017 and then as the non-executive Chairman on 1 May 2017.
 In April 2017 Graham was appointed as director and chairman of Stilmark Pty Ltd.

 Graham resigned as director of GI Dynamics on 24 November 2017.
 Graham also resigned as Chairman of Anglo American Australia Limited, with effect from 30 June 2016 and also as Chairman and Director of Stockland Corporation Limited with effect from 27 October 2016.

 Graham was managing director of Perpetual Limited from 1995-2003.
 Prior to joining Perpetual, Graham was national managing partner of leading national law firm, Blake Dawson (now Ashurst).
 Before this, Graham was a partner of McKinsey & Company, a leading international firm of management consultants.